 The rate of improvement in life expectancy

 If a biological limit were being approached, life expectancy improvement would advance less quickly over time.
-When we look at average annual change in life expectancy, data are suggestive of a lower limit of around 0.15 – 0.20 years/year improvement; 1.5 to 2.0 years a decade.
-Over the studied period of time, the rate of advance in life expectancy has settled at this rate of improvement rather than slowed towards zero improvement.
+When we look at mean annual change in life expectancy, the data show a lower limit of around 0.15 – 0.20 years/year improvement.
+Over the studied period of time, the rate of advance in life expectancy has settled at this rate of improvement rather than slowed towards zero.

 Figure 2 shows data for the life expectancy at birth in 1997 for 21 high income countries, against average annual change in life expectancy in years per year, between 1955 and 2016.
 In 1997 USA had one of the lowest life expectancies at birth and Japan had the highest by a substantial margin.
 The improvement each year is across a narrower range for these countries.